 Here's an example of using the standard mileage rate.
-Assume you drove 10,000 business miles during 2009.
-The mileage rate for 2009 was 55 cents per mile.
-Multiply 10,000 miles by .55.
-Your total car expense deduction is \$5,500.
+Assume you drove 10,000 business miles during the year and the mileage rate was 50 cents per mile.
+Multiply 10,000 miles by .50.
+Thus, your total car expense deduction is \$5,000.

 Caution: The standard mileage rate changes every year.
-In some years, the IRS has even set two different rates within the same year, as they did in 2008.
-You can find the current year's mileage rate in the Schedule C instructions under line 9.
+In some years, the IRS has even set two different rates within the same year.
+You can find the current year's mileage rate in the Schedule C instructions under line 9 and at irs.gov.